-Many organizations have started applying DevOps practices within their data warehousing and data lake setups.
-Data Analysts and Database Managers can follow DevOps methodologies for managing updates and new database releases across various environments in a uniform fashion, to produce repeatable results.
+Many organizations have started utilizing DevOps practices and tools for data warehousing and data lake setups.
+Data Analysts and Database Managers can follow DevOps practices for managing updates and new database releases across various environments in a uniform fashion, to produce repeatable results.
 Just like application teams create and manage the CI/CD pipeline for applications, the data that these applications consume can have its own release pipeline that is managed by the database teams.
-In many cases, cloud based data warehouse platforms provide the ability to host the applications that consume this data, all within the same environment.
+In many cases, cloud based data warehousing platforms provide the ability to host the applications that consume this data, all within the same environment.

-Applications that consume data housed in a data warehouse may also leverage Kafka or another solutions to achieve low latency query performance.
+Applications that consume data housed in a data warehouse may also leverage Kafka or other DevOps tools to achieve low latency query performance.
 As you release updates to your applications, you may also need to account for the updates to the service bus layer and the database layer.
 Continuous deployment and continuous integration becomes all the more important.
-Data teams can institute tools and philosophies that promote an agile culture within their silos.
-This includes the process of fetching or discovering the data to be put in the data warehouse, the process of making sure it is current and accurate for the consuming applications, and the process of organizing it for reporting purposes.
+Data teams that institute DevOps practices and tools for data warehousing can promote an agile culture within their silos.
+This includes the process of fetching or discovering the data for data warehousing, the process of making sure it is current and accurate for the consuming applications, and the process of organizing it for data mining and analysis.

-If you need assistance in moving your disparate data from various sources in to a data warehouse, or need help assessing the feasibility of a data warehouse platform without substantially affecting your business critical applications, Keyva can help.
+If you need assistance with data warehousing to move your disparate data from various sources, or need help assessing the feasibility of a data warehouse platform without substantially affecting your business critical applications, Keyva can help.
 Associates at Keyva have worked with many different organizations in various verticals to help in data migration and application modernization projects.
 These include things like creating a data migration factory, creating ETL strategies with data mapping, refactoring existing applications, adding a wrapper over current applications so they can be consumed easily by DevOps processes, modifying existing applications to consume data from SaaS platforms, and more.